-FINACEA® (azelaic acid) Gel, 15%, contains azelaic acid, a naturally occurring saturated dicarboxylic acid.
-Chemically, azelaic acid is 1,7-heptanedicarboxylic acid, with the molecular formula C9H16O4, a molecular weight of 188.22, and the structural formula:
+FINACEA (azelaic acid) Gel, 15%, is an aqueous gel which contains azelaic acid, a naturally-occurring saturated dicarboxylic acid.
+Chemically, azelaic acid is 1,7-heptanedicarboxylic acid.
+The molecular formula for azelaic acid is C9H16O4.
+It has the following structure:

-Azelaic acid is a white, odorless crystalline solid that is poorly soluble in water at 20°C (0.24%), but freely soluble in boiling water and in ethanol.
+Azelaic acid has a molecular weight of 188.22.
+It is a white, odorless crystalline solid.
+It is poorly soluble in water at 20°C (0.24%) but freely soluble in boiling water and in ethanol.

-Each gram of FINACEA Gel, 15%, contains 0.15 gm azelaic acid (15% w/w) as the active ingredient in an aqueous gel base containing benzoic acid (as a preservative), disodium-EDTA, lecithin, medium-chain triglycerides, polyacrylic acid, polysorbate 80, propylene glycol, purified water, and sodium hydroxide to adjust pH.
+FINACEA Gel is a white to yellowish white opaque gel for topical use; each gram contains 0.15 gm azelaic acid (15%w/w) in an aqueous gel base containing benzoic acid (as a preservative), disodium EDTA, lecithin, medium-chain triglycerides, polyacrylic acid, polysorbate 80, propylene glycol, purified water, and sodium hydroxide to adjust pH.

 What are the possible side effects of azelaic acid topical (Azelex, Finacea, Finacea Plus, Finevin)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have a serious side effect such as:

 - severe burning, stinging, or warmth;